 Pollution management is an area of high priority and all matters relating to anything from oil to chemical discharges into the marine environment are dealt with accordingly.

-A pollution incident would normally also involve the States of Jersey departments of Planning and Environment and Transport and Technical Services.
+A pollution incident would normally also involve the Government of Jersey's Department of the Environment and Department for Infrastructure.

 The Ramsar designation of certain coastal and offshore areas of Jersey in 2005 has effectively offered protection and conservation measures to the following sites: